openshift/enhancements/enhancements/machine-api/aws-efa-networking.md

 It is important to note that OpenShift only supports a single network interface on instances created by Machine API today, as such, the EFA network interface will be the primary network interface for the instance.
+AWS also only supports EFA on the primary network interface.

 #### What is EFA?